AgPipeline/AgPipeline.github.io/transformers/transformers.md

 What this means in practical terms is that transformers for different environments can use the same [Entry Point](#entry-point) and [Algorithm](#algorithm) code.
 In the AgPipeline code base, this is accomplished by creating different implementations of the Transformer class.
-For example, the common_image folder in the [ua-gantry-transformer](https://github.com/AgPipeline/ua-gantry-transformer/tree/master/common-image) repository, or the base_transformer_class folder in the [drone-pipeline-transformer](https://github.com/AgPipeline/drone-pipeline-transformer/tree/master/base-transformer-class) repository.
+For example, the common_image folder in the [ua-gantry-environment](https://github.com/AgPipeline/ua-gantry-environment/tree/master/common-image) repository, or the base_transformer_class folder in the [drone-pipeline-environment](https://github.com/AgPipeline/drone-pipeline-environment/tree/master/base-transformer-class) repository.

-The [ua-gantry-transformer](https://github.com/AgPipeline/ua-gantry-transformer/tree/master/common-image) implementation of the Transformer class uses the metadata and working space specified on the command line to obtain its request environment, initialize its instance, provide a standard set of data for the Algorithm, and specifies a standard set of Algorithm parameters.
+The [ua-gantry-environment](https://github.com/AgPipeline/ua-gantry-environment/tree/master/common-image) implementation of the Transformer class uses the metadata and working space specified on the command line to obtain its request environment, initialize its instance, provide a standard set of data for the Algorithm, and specifies a standard set of Algorithm parameters.

 This frees the [Algorithm](#algorithm) code from having any specialized knowledge of its execution environment.

-Please refer to the documentation (TBD) for detailed information on an implementation of this Type.
+Please refer to the [Environmental documentation](https://agpipeline.github.io/transformers/environment) for detailed information on an implementation of this Type.

 ### Algorithm <a name="algorithm" />
-Now that the workflow is defined by the [Entry Point](#entry-point) Type and the environment is standardized by the [Environmental](environment) Type, the algorithm can focus on processing the data it receives.
+Now that the workflow is defined by the [Entry Point](#entry-point) Type and the environment is standardized by the [Environmental](#environment) Type, the algorithm can focus on processing the data it receives.

 Algorithms can be everything from [scrubbing and standardizing metadata](https://github.com/AgPipeline/transformer-cleanmetadata) to [calculating canopy height](https://github.com/AgPipeline/transformer-las2height) on a plot-level basis.
 When combined with the workflow implemented by the [Entry Point](#entry-point) Type and a specific [Environmental](#environment) Type, one has a complete transformer.